AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Related Work

 \subsection{Multi-Token Prediction}

-The raw multi-token prediction serves as an auxiliary objective in language models, duplicating the model head to predict multiple future tokens in a single forward pass \citep{gloeckle2024better}.
+The raw multi-token prediction serves as an auxiliary objective in language models, duplicating the model head to predict multiple future tokens in a single forward pass \cite{gloeckle2024better}.
 However, this approach often shows no significant improvement in model performance.
-In the DeepSeek-V3 technical report, the authors reformulate this concept by using a shared-head structure to prevent excessive parameter scaling, then incorporate temporal causality into multi-token prediction to selectively accept or reject the additional outputs \citep{liu2024deepseek}.
+In the DeepSeek-V3 technical report, the authors reformulate this concept by using a shared-head structure to prevent excessive parameter scaling, then incorporate the causal autoregressive dependency structure into multi-token prediction to selectively accept or reject the additional outputs \cite{liu2024deepseek}.
 In Section \ref{sec:algorithm}, we extend this accept/reject mechanism by integrating it with AR rollout.
-Notably, our approach requires no architectural modifications; instead, we embed this causal mechanism directly into the objective loss function.
+Instead, AROpt incorporates rollout-aware optimization directly into the training objective, making the method architecture-agnostic and applicable to existing forecasting backbones without introducing additional model parameters.